ofekyem/Facebook-Project/Facebook Website/README.md

 If you want to read more about the bloom filter tcp server or the node js server please enter their repos and read their ReadMe files!

-After you have done it, you can start with cloning this repository.
+After you have done it,

-You can start with donwload a zip of the folder "Facebook Website" and extract it.
+You can start with open the the folder "Facebook Website" that is in this repo in Vs-Code.

-Now, open the cloned folder in vs-code

-When you already in the folder, you need to run this command;
+When you already in the folder, you need to run this command in the terminal of Vs-Code;

 npm install